MercersKitchen/Table-Top-Collaborator/README.md

 - [] List how to interact with tablet - focuses Ketai Library
 - [] Develop workflow from prototyping on Computer screen to tablet
   - What parts of the code needs to change

 ---

+# Ideas - Text-based game supporting D&D Club
+- App used as a tool
+- When app closes, save to file (.txt), then opens with this file
+- Try to incorporate Processing-Java Server-Client code for full game play on phones
+- Rolling dice utilizing physics engine

+---